Tools of the Trade – Essential Checklist

 Fridge Space

-Do not store your bouquets in the fridge!!!
-However, if you’re making boutineers, you can put them in the fridge overnight to keep them in peak condition.
+However, if you’re making boutonnieres, you can pop those in the fridge overnight (away from fruits and vegetables) to keep them looking fresh and crisp.

 Vases/Mason Jars